Aims & Objectives

 - Refuelling and the safety factors of alternative fuel types

 - Safe driving techniques

 - Safe loading

 - Vehicle handling techniques

 Candidates will need to successfully complete the course to the instructor’s satisfaction in order to achieve the qualification.

 Candidates must hold a full UK Driving Licence and be aged 17 years and above

-Please contact our Course Information and Booking Team on 01942 874686 or email email@example.com for further details.
+Please contact our Course Information and Booking Team at your preferred location or email firstname.lastname@example.org for further details.

 Alternatively, you can contact us through our contact page.